 Merge

-MERGE
+The MERGE

-and creating the remaining parts.
+.
+Note that there is no notion of partially matching the pattern and creating the remaining parts.
 That is, either the whole pattern is matched or the whole pattern is created.

 Similar to INSERT ON CONFLICT

-in SQL, MERGE
+in SQL, the MERGE

 clause comes with ON CREATE